folio-org/okapi/doc/guide.md

 There are other commands available.
 Supply `help` to get a description of these.

-A Maven rule to run the gateway is porovided as part of the `pom.xml`, in the main directory.
+A Maven rule to run the gateway is provided as part of the `pom.xml`, in the main directory.

 ```